The Kryptowählfernsprecher, or KWF, was a compact Army field phone

 used as a standard phone.

-According to some reports, the KWF was suitable for the German
+According to some publications, the KWF was suitable for the German

 AUTOKO 90 network.